brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### January 13, 2021

+We have another coach is joining the SICBA!
+Please welcome Brandon Burt, the new head coach of the Syracuse Orange.
+Penn State also have made the announcement that Don Lookingbill stepped down as head coach.
+The athletic director said in a statement, "We wish him the best in his future endeavors.
+And if his circumstances change, we would be happy to have him on our staff once again."

 ### January 10, 2021

 With the 2019-2020 SIBA season officially completed, a champion has been crowned!
 The Philadelphia Silverbacks started the series out with a bang, crushing Phoenix on their home court 152 to 136.
 Ales Hare and Jason Thomas dominated the court with 40 and 45 points respectively.
 However, things quickly turned in Phoenix's favor, starting in Game 2.
 Both teams played to their strengths and traded leads throughout the game.
 However, Phoenix came out on top in the end, 118 to 108.
 Darrin Johnson had a double-double with 33 points and 10 assists.
 In Game 3, Johnson's dominance continued as his 30 points and 9 assists pushed Phoenix to lead most of the first half.
 However, Philly's big three of Thomas, Sheppard, and Hare were not to be counted out just yet.
 In the second half, Phoenix seemed to kick the pace of the game into overdrive and were much more aggressive defensively with steals and blocks.
 Johnson did more of the same and ended the game with 48 points and 15 assists.
 The Silverbacks just could never quite catch the Scorpions and retake the lead.
 The final score was 123 to 121.